cmbi/metadome/README.md

 Otherwise you will be using default passwords and API secrets.

+### Set up for the first run

+Run the following command to execute the install script:

+    docker-compose run app python install.py

 ## Running

 If you followed the above steps, you can now run the webserver via the command: